What Is Vivek Ramaswamy's Net Worth?

 Roivant Sciences

 In 2014, Vivek founded Roivant Sciences, a pharmaceutical company dedicated to "developing and delivering medicines to patients faster and more efficiently."
 Roivant typically buys pharmaceutical drugs that have stalled in development for any number of reasons.
-Roivant acquires the drug for pennies on the dollar then invests additional funds to help finish development with the hope of getting FDA approval.
+Roivant acquires the drug for pennies on the dollar and then invests additional funds to help finish development with the hope of getting FDA approval.

 In 2017 Roivant raised $1.1 billion in an investment round that was led by SoftBank.

-In 2020 Roivant sold five of its drugs to Japanese pharmaceutical company Sumitomo Dainippon for $3 billion.
+In 2020, Roivant sold five of its drugs to Japanese pharmaceutical company Sumitomo Dainippon for $3 billion.
 Sumitomo also acquired a 5% stake in Roivant at the same time.
 This deal led to Vivek earning $176 million in 2020.

 Ramaswamy stepped down as CEO of Roivant in January 2021.
 A few months later Roivant agreed to a SPAC merger in a deal that ultimately valued the company at $7.3 billion.
-At that point Vivek's 7% stake in Roivant was worth $511 million.
+At that point, Vivek's 7% stake in Roivant was worth $511 million.

 Axovant Sciences

 In 2015 a Roivant subsidiary company called Axovant Sciences raised $362 million in what was the largest biotech IPO ever up to that point.
 Axovant's main asset was an Alzheimer's drug called Intepirdine that it acquired from GlaxoSmith Kline for $5 million.
-The Alzheimer drug ended up failing to improve patient outcomes.
-The day before the news of the drug's failure was made public, Axovant's market cap was an all-time high of $2.5 billion.
+The Alzheimer's drug ended up failing to improve patient outcomes.
+The day before the news of the drug's failure was made public, Axovant's market cap was at an all-time high of $2.5 billion.
 The day the news was made public in August 2017, Axovant's stock dropped 70%.
-Within days the company's market cap was $500 million.
+Within days, the company's market cap was $500 million.
 Between December 2017 and April 2022, Axovant's market cap dropped from $500 million to $20 million.
 Axovant is being wound down.

 Other Ventures